shishir03/profile/README.md

   </li>
   </ul>
 <h2>Weather</h2>
-The projects here are largely related in some way to recording and analyzing weather data from my backyard weather station.
+The projects here are largely related in some way to recording and analyzing weather data from my backyard weather station.<br></br>
 <ul>
   <li><a href="https://github.com/shishir03/wind_rose">Wind Rose</a>: I coded this program (in Java) in order to easily produce a wind rose plot of my weather data for a specified range of dates.
 A wind rose is a plot that shows the distribution of wind direction and wind speed over time.
 Making such a plot is not easy to do in a spreadsheet, so this program simplifies this task somewhat.
 However, it is best to stick to recent dates, as the Ambient Weather API stores data a few months ago at lower resolution, and completely archives data going back long enough.
     <br></br>